High-Resolution Image Synthesis via Next-Token Prediction: Introduction

-Regarding data utilization, we introduce a data feedback mechanism to leverage resources more effectively, as shown in Fig.~\ref{fig: data-feedback}.
-Traditional data curation focuses on preprocessing tasks, such as filtering low-quality images~\citep{he2022rethinking} and optimizing prompts using multimodal models~\citep{li2024hunyuan}.
-Although these methods enhance data quality, they often introduce inherent biases and fail to address evolving data distributions during training, especially with billion-scale datasets.
-Model fine-tuning strategies like reinforcement learning from human feedback~\citep{xu2024imagereward, liang2024rich} and direct preference optimization~\citep{rafailov2024direct, wallace2024diffusion} act as remedial measures with inconsistent effectiveness.
-In contrast, our data feedback mechanism continuously adjusts the data distribution based on real-time statistical analysis and model performance during training, ensuring optimal data utilization and enhancing the reliability and effectiveness of the training process.
+In terms of \textbf{training strategy}~(Sec. \ref{sec: training strategy}), we propose a novel data feedback mechanism to optimize resource efficiency.
+Traditional data curation typically involves preprocessing steps, such as filtering low-quality images~\citep{he2022rethinking} and refining prompts using multimodal models~\citep{li2024hunyuan}.
+While these methods improve data quality, they often introduce biases and fail to adapt to evolving data distributions, particularly in large-scale datasets.
+Fine-tuning techniques, such as reinforcement learning from human feedback~(RLHF)~\citep{xu2024imagereward, liang2024rich} and direct preference optimization~(DPO)~\citep{rafailov2024direct, wallace2024diffusion}, offer post-hoc adjustments but exhibit inconsistent effectiveness.
+In contrast, our data feedback mechanism dynamically adjusts the data distribution in real-time based on statistical analysis and model performance, as assessed by the critic model, during training.
+Specifically, the critic model is trained to evaluate the model's performance on a sampled data point, providing continuous feedback to guide training.

-By integrating data feedback in the training of D-JEPA$\cdot$T2I, we achieve state-of-the-art high-resolution image synthesis through next-token prediction, as validated on the T2I-CompBench~\citep{huang2023t2i}, GenEval~\citep{ghosh2024geneval} and GenAI-Bench~\citep{li2024genai} benchmarks, as well as human ratings.
+By integrating the data-feedback training strategy into D-JEPA$\cdot$T2I, we achieve state-of-the-art performance in high-resolution image synthesis via next-token prediction.
+Our approach has been validated on the T2I-CompBench~\citep{huang2023t2i}, GenEval~\citep{ghosh2024geneval}, and GenAI-Bench~\citep{li2024genai} benchmarks, as well as through human evaluations.